Holdfeart History, Family Crest & Coats of Arms

 Holdfeart Spelling Variations

-spelling variations in names were a common occurrence.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
+Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Holdfeart has been spelled many different ways, including Holford, Holfords and others.

-Early Notables of the Holdfeart family (pre 1700)
+Early Notables of the Holdfeart family

 Another 30 words (2 lines of text) are included under the topic Early Holdfeart Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Holdfeart family to the New World and Oceana
+Migration of the Holdfeart family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Holdfearts to arrive in North America: Elizabeth Holford arrived in Annapolis, Maryland in 1729; Eleanor Holford settled in New England in 1706; Thomas Holford settled in Maryland in 1725.